A Guide to 4x5 pinhole photography with a HARMAN TITAN

 It began with buying an Intrepid 4x5 camera MK2 which was founded through a kickstarter project.
 That was a good starting point because of the increasing community and attention of the popular project.
 So a lot of information got published and also video material for my research what's needed.
 Meanwhile I took the first photos with the Intrepid camera.
 In the future this will be worth to tell you about.

-As you can read in the former blog article I got recently hooked with pinhole photography.
-In the last months I gained more experience with the Holga 120 WPC pinhole camera and took part of the Holga week.
+As you can read in a previous blog article, I've recently become excited about pinhole photography.
+In the last few months I have gained more experience with the Holga 120 WPC pinhole camera and participated in Holga Week.

 To go in the large format pinhole photography was the next step for me to experiment more with the 4x5 format.
 I brought a HARMAN TiTAN 4x5" camera which was more straightforward and easy to use than any other large format camera.